 - There are four dining options on site, but if you’re fighting museum fatigue, we recommend the gelato in the lower level cafe. è delizioso!

-National Gallery of Art: Logistics and FAQs
+the National Gallery of Art: Frequently Asked Questions & Logistics

 Luggage, backpacks, umbrellas, and any other item that cannot be carried reasonably and safely in the galleries must be checked.